 This health check is suggested just before your child begins kindergarten or preschool.
 This will be much the same as the check performed at two years of age, and will assess growth, hearing, vision and speech.

 A schedule of vaccines is recommended and provided free during your child’s early years.
 They provide protection from a range of infectious diseases not only for your child but anyone else who comes into contact.
 These vaccines will be discussed and provided as part of your child’s check-ups.

 It’s important to keep up to date with your child’s immunisations so they get them at the recommended times – it may help to check with your GP or health nurse and keep a calendar about upcoming immunisations.

 Remember that your child’s check-up is your time to ask questions and to learn.
 Always ask your questions at each visit.
 If you think of questions after you leave the clinic, call to speak with your healthcare provider about the concerns that cannot wait unit the next visit.
 Between visits it is also a good idea to jot down your questions that can wait until the check-up.

 Also, a lot of information is discussed while you are at your appointment so it is a good idea to take notes.

-Well child care visits are important for your child’s health.
-A pediatrician you trust for open and honest conversations can be a great partner for helping to ensure your child’s health.
+Check-up visits are important for your child’s health.
+A healthcare provider you trust for open and honest conversations can be a great partner for helping to ensure your child’s health.

-Alison Mitzner, MD is a former practicing pediatrician and a Senior Director at Pfizer’s Worldwide Safety & Regulatory Operations.
+Alison Mitzner, MD is a former practicing paediatrician and a Senior Director at Pfizer’s Worldwide Safety & Regulatory Operations.